AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/012-feeding-time.md

 We were at some sort of rave.
 The music was loud and there were a ton of people.
 Ant stopped at a bar and ordered me a whiskey.
 "Don't order yourself.
 You are mine for all intensive purposes if anyone asks.
 But you should be safe here."

 I didn't know what to say.
 But he slipped off into the crowd and I watched as he came on to a man.
 It wasn't so much as he came on to him as the man thrust himself at him.
+There were other people doing the same.
+Every vampire in the room was glaring at him.
+I even heard whispers, "Asshole.
+Stealing our people."
+Some even swore to his face and he just smiled at them.
+It wasn't apologetic but no one made a move against him.

+But Ant dragged the man back to him, it w
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2ODc5MjYxMCwxNTEzNDQ3NjQ0XX0=
+eyJoaXN0b3J5IjpbLTIwOTAzMzE2OSwxNTEzNDQ3NjQ0XX0=
 -->